exciting-io/printer/README.md

 TODO & CAVEATS
 ----

-Lots.
-This isn't generally usable yet.

-The Arduino sketch seems quite prone to crashing at the moment, particularly with larger printouts.

 The printer itself seems to prefer some types of paper over others, particularly where dark printing or horizontal lines are present.
 I've experienced paper from Staples jamming.
 If I find any good sources of paper, I'll update this.

 Rasterisation of HTML designs isn't great at the moment; to some extent this is limited by [PhantomJS], which: